 Governments can implement AI technologies in transportation initiatives.
 With such implementations, AI can make recommendations for harmonizing public and private transportation and parking infrastructure.
 This will help mitigate urban congestion, reduce fuel consumption and commute time, and improve the quality of life for city residents.

-For general use cases of AI, feel free to read our top AI use cases/applications article.
+- For general use cases of AI listed by business function, feel free to read our top AI use cases/applications article.

 If problems specific to your business do not have off-the-shelf solutions, we can help you find the right partners to build custom AI solutions: